RamVasuthevan/Personal-Website/website/soda-reviews.markdown

 - No sharpness
 - Okay flavour
 - Would be disappointed if I wanted ginger beer and I got this, but might have it again
-- A lot of restaurants have this as the only ginger beer
+- A lot of restaurants have this as their only ginger beer
 - Rating: 5/10
 - Would I have it again: Yes